Light

 });Live Demo

-Observe the changes in light on the surface of objects as the light source position moves.
+Observe the changes in light on the surface of objects as the position of the light source moves.

 Key Summary

-- Manage all light sources by registering and controlling them via LightManager.
+- Manage all light sources by registering and controlling them via the LightManager.

 - To see lighting effects, you must use glossy materials such as PhongMaterial or PBRMaterial.

-- DirectionalLight is suitable for global lighting, while PointLight / SpotLight are suitable for highlight lighting.
+- DirectionalLight is suitable for global lighting, while PointLight and SpotLight are better for highlight lighting.

 Next Learning Recommendation